 Cannabis has been growing in popularity over the last decade and with this increased curiosity we have seen a lot of medical advancements too.
-CBD and CBD Oil has been studied numerous times and so this cannabinoid is well known for its medical benefits.
+CBD and CBD Oil have been studied numerous times and so this cannabinoid is well known for its medical benefits.
 Besides being one of the healthiest ways to consume cannabis, CBD is great for a number of ailments and is also non-psychoactive.

 Because CBD is non-psychoactive, this cannabinoid is most commonly used for its amazing medical benefits.
 Cannabinoids in oil form are best suited for patients who want to avoid any negative effects that are found with consumption methods such as smoking.